Anish-M-code/share_secrets/README.md

 # Pysecret
 A Simple crossplatform Secret sharing Tool using python3 .
-Inspired by Samir Secret Sharing Scheme ssss debian package.
-It Can even be used as offline stateless Password Backup System.
+Initially Project Idea was Inspired by Samir Secret Sharing Scheme ssss debian package.This tool Can even be used as offline stateless Password Backup System.

 Working:-